inductjs/core/README.md

 3. You can provide the `query` and `mutation` with your custom model as a type parameter, which will extend the method names typescript will accept with all the methods of your custom model.
 4. When using extra custom handlers in addition to induct.router, take into account that routes have already been mounted to /:id
    This can potentially lead to conflicting paths.
+5. Induct exposes several adapters for you to extend from.
+Use `SqlAdapter` ff building a custom model on an SQL database, or `MongoAdapter` when using MongoDB.
+Alternatively you can use `InductAdapter` to inherit an abstract class that allows you to customize all the basic methods.

 ## Example